-As part of the network, staff and volunteers from Community RePaint Derby have been collecting paint that would otherwise have gone for disposal and redistributed it to individuals, charities, and community groups to help brighten homes and community spaces at affordable prices of just £2 per litre.
+As part of the network, staff and volunteers from Community RePaint Derby have been collecting paint that would otherwise have gone for disposal.
+They have redistributed it to individuals, charities, and community groups to help brighten homes and community spaces at an affordable price of just £2 per litre.

 Since opening, the scheme has brightened the lives of over 200,000 people in Derby through individual and group sales.
 To celebrate, Community RePaint Derby are offering free registration to the Community RePaint Scheme throughout October.

 In preparation for the anniversary, the scheme completed a renovation of the Play and Recycling Centre (PARC) in 2020.
 From replacing the old windows to painting the centre front, the site has gone through a whole set of works to brighten up the scheme.
 The centre includes a scrapstore, a craft shop, event space, games hire, and of course, the Community RePaint area.
 Despite being closed for renovations and numerous lockdowns in 2020, the scheme was still able to brighten the lives of over 7,500 people in Derby through individual and group sales of leftover paint.

 Photos from the launch of Community RePaint Derby in 2000

 “The aim of celebrating our birthday is not only to mark this important milestone, but also to raise awareness of the scheme locally so more people can benefit,” said scheme manager Maureen Burgoyne.
 “Community RePaint Derby offers a simple, local solution to the problem of waste paint.
 By reusing leftover paint in our community, we can bring a splash of colour and well-being to the lives of those who need it the most, and help to protect the planet by preventing perfectly good paint from being disposed of.”